intel00000/EChem_Auto_Potential_Optimization/README.md

 #### Windows

-1. Open a command prompt and navigate to the project directory.
+1. Open a Windows Powershell and navigate to the project directory.
 2. Create a virtual environment:
     ```sh
     python -m venv venv